Miroryt/rl-tms-navigation/README.md

 # Reinforcement-learning-based Soft-Actor-Critic Trajectory Planning Agent for Robot-assisted Transcranial Magnetic Stimulation

 An experimental Reinforcement learning project with KUKA lbr iiwa 14 using ROS2.
 The RL algorithm used in this project is the Soft-Actor-Critic (SAC).
 As of now, everything works with ROS2 Jazzy, Gazebo Harmonic (binary installation), running on Ubuntu 24.04.
 ROS 2 packages for the KUKA LBR, including Gazebo simulation support is from [lbr_fri_ros2_stack](https://github.com/lbr-stack/lbr_fri_ros2_stack).

-The SAC-algorithm used in this project is modified from [this repository](https://github.com/pranz24/pytorch-soft-actor-critic).
+The SAC-algorithm used in this project was built upon and modified from [this repository](https://github.com/pranz24/pytorch-soft-actor-critic).

 All RL in this project is done with PyTorch.
 The code features a custom environment utilizing OpenAI gymnasium.
 Our goal is to train the KUKA cobot to move the end-effector near any arbitrary point sampled from the surface of a head model, with the end-effector oriented along the normal of the head surface.
 The cobot is equipped with a 3D replica of a transcranial magnetic stimulation coil.